 PS: We have a case study about this.
 Oransi case study.

 Interested in learning more about Personalized Experiences?

 8: People like knowing they’ve stumbled onto something rare:

 It is human nature to want to feel special.
-We like knowing we’ve discovered something other people have yet to discover.
-As a marketer, I want to let my potential buyer know they are lucky to have discovered me because had they come any other time they might have missed me.
+We like knowing we’ve discovered something other people are yet to discover.
+As a marketer responsible for conversion copywriting, I want my visitor to feel lucky to have discovered my solution.

 “Most people hunting for the perfect emergency medical kit give up in frustration.
 They never make it to this page.”

 “In the past week, only 77% of our visitors discovered this page.
 That’s a shame because we believe this is one of our top products.”

 “Over 63 million households own a dog in the U.S. Only 1% of those households buy raw pet food for their best friend.”

 Now, if you’ve done all the steps described above you have created a buyer who is itching to buy.

 But, if there are any lingering negative thoughts, they will derail the sale.